OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/mapping-configuration.md

 > **Value**: This field value contains the Boolean value.
 It is used to decide whether rank processing is required or not.

 > **Note** : If the target system is having multi-level structure view, then please configure the relationship mapping to have a level structure view in addition to enable the Rank synchronization.
 Please refer to the below examples for better understanding:
-> * Windchill RV\&S system allows Multi Level Structure with Contains-Contained By relationship.
+> * Windchill RV&S system allows Multi Level Structure with Contains-Contained By relationship.
 The entity within this structure can have a particular Rank.
 Hence, the user can enable the Relationship configuration to maintain the relationship between the entities.
 Also, the user can enable Rank Synchronization to maintain the entity rank within the structure.
 > * R4J system allows Multi Level Structure with R4J Parent Link-R4J Child Link relationship.
 The entity within this structure can be in a particular Rank.
 Hence, the user can enable the [Relationship configuration](../connectors/jira.md#relationships) to maintain the relationship between the entities.
 Also, the user can enable Rank synchronization to maintain the entity rank within the structure.

 Refer to the [Relationship configuration](mapping-configuration.md#relationships) section to learn more about how to configure relationship.